-For 2022, South Sudan is ranked 116 of 145 out of the countries considered for the annual GFP review.
-It holds a PwrIndx* score of 2.5072 (a score of 0.0000 is considered 'perfect').
-This entry last updated on 05/02/2022.
+For 2023, South Sudan is ranked 116 of 145 out of the countries considered for the annual GFP review.
+The nation holds a PwrIndx* score of 2.5261 (a score of 0.0000 is considered 'perfect').
+This entry last reviewed on 01/01/2023.

 MANPOWER - Values partly derived from the CIA World Factbook.
 Some values may be estimated.

 LAND FORCES - Values derived from multiple sources.
-'Tanks' value includes Main Battle Tanks (MBTs), light tanks, and tank destroyers (no distinction being made between track-over-wheel and all-wheeled types).
-'Armored Vehicles' value includes APCs, IFVs, MRAPs, and Armored Cars.
-'Rocket Projectors' include only self-propelled forms.
+Estimates made when required.
+'Tanks' value includes Main Battle Tanks (MBTs), medium tanks, and light tanks.
+'Vehicles' value includes APCs, IFVs, MRAPs, Armored Cars, and support / logistical / engineering types.
+'Rocket Projectors' (MLRSs) include self-propelled and towed forms.

 LOGISTICS - Values derived from the CIA World Factbook.
 Ports & Terminals may reside outside of a nations own borders if arrangements with an ally have been made.
 Landlocked nations are penalized for the lack of a standing Merchant Marine force.

 Entries below showcase broadly similar fighting capabilities according to the GFP formula.